 Again, a big shed needs a big concrete slab.
 For example, our biggest garden shed can have up to a 24m span, 6m in height, and can be as long as you like.

-BEWARE of “nominal sizing”
+BEWARE of “nominal sizing” when laying your base

 While many shed manufacturers may claim their sheds are a certain size, some shed companies use nominal sizing – which is another word for approximate sizing.